toastnz/blocks-layouts/README.md

 "layout_icon_src": directory that holds all the layout icons "layout_dist_dir": specificed the css for block layouts

-CSS file will only be included with the syntax of 'theme/themename/dist/styles/$LayoutName-$BlockType.css"
+By default CSS file will only be included with the syntax of 'theme/themename/dist/styles/$LayoutName-$BlockType.css"

 You can update this syntax using `updateBlockTemplateCSS` in a BlockExtension.